-Where any relevant material, which includes organs, is to be removed from deceased donors for the primary purpose of research within the scope of the Human Tissue Act 2004, appropriate consent for the removal, use and storage of the material for research is a legal requirement.
+Where any relevant material, which includes organs and tissue, is to be removed from deceased donors for the primary purpose of research, appropriate consent for the removal, use and storage of the material for research is a legal requirement.
 ‘Appropriate consent’ means either the consent of the person concerned, their ‘nominated representative’ or (in the absence of either of these) that of a person in a qualifying relationship to them immediately before they died.
 Appropriate consent for research must also be in place where an organ, intended for transplantation but which cannot be subsequently used for transplantation, is used for research purposes.
-This requirement for appropriate consent is also true for other tissue, including that which is surplus to other, ‘non-research’ purposes, such as diagnosis.
+As above, deemed consent only applies to organs and tissues for transplantation, it does not apply to research activities and therefore expressed consent will need to be sought.

 As part of the transplant process, transplant professionals might wish to evaluate new approaches which could improve the chances of a transplant being successful or improve the quality of the lives of the recipients of transplanted material.
 This might include doing something with or to an organ before it is implanted or involve the recipient before and /or after the organ has been implanted.
 These types of interventions, occurring in conjunction with clinical treatment, will always be subject to approvals within the NHS, including review by a Research Ethics Committee.
 The consent of the recipient, to participate in the research, must also be obtained.
 Consent for these research interventions, occurring as part of clinical treatment, are outside the scope of the Human Tissue Act 2004.